mnmn13/Calculator/README.md

 3. Calculation: The app performs the calculation and displays the result in real-time.
 4. Clear: The "Clear" button resets the input and calculation history.
 5. Delete: Tapping the "Delete" button removes the last entered digit.
-6. Calculation History: The app displays a history of calculations performed during the current session.

 ## Interface